AlexKVal/release-script/README.md

   "docsRepo": "git@github.com:<author>/original-project-name-github.io.git"
 }
 ```
-Default folders for documents are:
+Default folders for documentation pages are:
-- `"docsRoot": "docs-built"` folder where the documents files will be built (by your custom building scripts)
+- `"docsRoot": "docs-built"` folder where the files will be built to. (by your custom building script)
-- `"tmpDocsRepo": "tmp-docs-repo"` temporary folder.
+- `"tmpDocsRepo": "tmp-docs-repo"` temporary folder. (for the release-script usage)

 It is advised to add them both into `.gitignore`.